If you read our last article and you are reading this article now good news and welcome back to a fun article.

 The Situational Leadership theory, developed by Hersey and Blanchard from the 1970’s onwards, stated that leadership needed both task behavior as well as relationship behavior in order to get the best performance from people.
 Continue reading →

 On the PMI Lebanon Chapter LinkedIn Group, There is a discussion posted by a group member per the following title: “It is frequently said and taught that a project manager should spend around 90% of his time communicating.
 Do you think this statistic is exaggerated?”
 To read more about this topic click here.

 The discussion is interesting but we will not cover it here.
 What we want to cover is a general topic, that is important in project management, which is how do we define project communication?
 Further, there is a question of 90% of project manager time.
 Continue reading →

 In the last article we talked about the accidental project manager and we explained that the term is not offensive at all; if it was offensive, my project manager would have fired me a long time ago (imagine a funny face).
-She actually edited and approved this article after a lecture on my house duties with one task at a time (you will understand when you finish reading).
+She actually edited and approved this article.
+However, only after a lecture on my house duties with one task at a time.
+You will understand when you finish reading.
 Continue reading →